Part of the Schneider Saddlery Equine Network — Shop sstack.com

 This tool is powered by Schneider Saddlery, a family-owned equine supply company trusted since 1948.
 We built this calculator as a free resource for equine professionals because we believe that horses define who we are.
 The formulas are based on the NRC's Nutrient Requirements of Horses (2007 edition).

 Yes!
 Run the calculator for each horse individually, then use the "Email my plan" feature to get each plan sent to you.
 Many barn managers run this for all horses and keep the plans posted in the feed room.
-For bulk feed and supplement orders, check Schneiders wholesale pricing.
+For bulk supplements, hay nets, and feeders, shop Schneiders.